 God’s Call …Our Vision

 Our building serves as a tool for God’s work in the world.
-By aligning our building with our vision, the renovation is answering God’s call by:
+By aligning our building with our vision, our recent renovation has answered God’s call by:

 - Transforming lives through spirituality in action

 - Expanding and deepening community

 Our Redeemer’s began construction in Autumn 2020 and the newly renovated facility is now open!

 - September 6, 2021 – VAB Update PDF

 - August 7, 2021 – VAB Update PDF

 - Coming Back Together Plans for Late Summer 2021